zak-45/SpleeterGUI-Chataigne-Module/README.md

 GUI Front end for Spleeter - AI source separation

 This project will make it easy for users to run Spleeter without needing to use the command line tools to do so.
 Built-in Chataigne audio feature will provide you all necessary to see/test the result with few clicks.
+You should be able to hear the song without bass, drums , vocals etc ...or only one of them.
 This should work on all OS where Chataigne/Spleeter are supported.
 Windows users can have it running in few minutes.

 Official Website : http://benjamin.kuperberg.fr/chataigne/en